-It is important to know your HIV status to reduce the risk of transmission to others.
+It is important to know your HIV status to reduce the risk of transmission to others, thankfully a lot people can now get a free hiv test.
 Treatment for HIV has improved.
 In many cases, treatment can make it so the virus is unable to be detected in your blood.
 When it is not detectable, HIV cannot be spread.

 The CDC recommends that everyone between the ages of 13-64 get tested for HIV at least once.
 Women who are pregnant should be tested to protect their health and to prevent the spread of HIV to their baby.
 Those with certain risk factors should be tested at least once a year; these risk factors include:

 • People with more than one sexual partner